-Once I arrived on the magical Bird Island, a nature’s paradise with 100 year old tortoises and millions of migrating birds, within an emerald and turquoise ocean, the weaving began.
+Once I arrived on the magical Bird Island, nature’s paradise with 100-year-old tortoises and millions of migrating birds, within an emerald and turquoise ocean, the weaving began.

-You can imagine the chamber maid’s expression – coming into my bungalow to find a room full of millinery equipment, an extraordinary fabric and every inch of the room covered with lady Amethyst pheasant feathers!
+You can imagine the chamber maid’s expression – coming into my bungalow to find a room full of millinery equipment, an extraordinary fabric and every inch of the room covered with Lady Amherst pheasant feathers!

-However, with the exceptionally tight deadline, I had to organise everything from this miniscule island in the vast Indian Ocean.
-The diamond supplier had to create special clasps that could hold the stone but be removed for insurance/security issues, the metallic floret structure had to be made and plated at the workshop and I had to organise the celebrity model, Lisa Butcher, plus her outfit, hair and make-up.
+However, with the exceptionally tight deadline, I had to organize everything from this minuscule island in the vast Indian Ocean.
+The diamond supplier had to create special clasps that could hold the stone but be removed for insurance/security issues, the metallic floret structure had to be made and plated at the workshop and I had to organize the celebrity model, Lisa Butcher, plus her outfit, hair, and make-up.
 All of this on a mobile phone!
 Forget the most expensive hat in the world, it was the most expensive mobile phone bill!

 During this juggling of my holiday and millinery, the creation was shaping up.

 I steamed and back-combed the giant feathers, applied a resin for the shape to be maintained and continued the embroidery from base to quills.
-The aim was for the whole structure design to be deconstructed for travel purposes and put together on arrival in UK.
+The aim was for the whole structure design to be deconstructed for travel purposes and put together on arrival in the UK.
 Oh! and just to add pressure, my flight back was scheduled only hours prior to the opening!
-This meant that every component, once all assembled, had to work like an ‘over active’ military operation.
+This meant that every component, once all assembled, had to work as an ‘overactive’ military operation.

 The way to Harrods

-Once landed and en-route to Harrods, there was a rush of calls finalising everything.
+Once landed and en-route to Harrods, there was a rush of calls finalizing everything.